BelkaLab/GaugeView/README.md

 2. Build and run.

 ## Usage
-Is is very easy to set it, import GaugeView in your Swift:
+It's very easy to set it, import GaugeView in your Swift:
 ```swift
 	import GaugeView
 ```